CHAIR – Hon MARY DELAHUNTY, G.A.I.C.D.

 Former Secretary, Australian Nurses and Midwives Federation (Vic).
 Belinda Philp is a former board director of ESTA and First State Super. and Health Super and inaugural Chair Victorian Nurses Health Program

 Adnan is a digital technology leader, author and consultant.
 Adnan believes in the digital revolution and the power it possesses to change the way people and businesses interact with technology.
 He is passionate about enabling digital change.
-Adnan leads the digital technology practice at PwC Digital.
+Adnan is a technology leader at Deloitte Digital.

 Joanne is an international marketing and communications leader, she currently leads Client Experience for PwC’s Consulting business.

 Joanne has held senior management roles in global organisations, working across the Asia Pacific region.
 She has extensive experience working with teams, committees, in partnership business structures, listed companies, and member based organisations.
 Joanne has experience and expertise in leading and delivering corporate and marketing communications in areas ranging from brand strategy, integrated marketing, marketing communications, stakeholder engagement, and leadership communication.
 For twelve years Joanne was a resident in Hong Kong where her career enabled her to participate directly in Asia’s extraordinary growth through roles that required strategy and execution across multiple geographic markets.